 The works are within a substantially cleared, level and underutilised part of the subject land.
-There are around 6 trees that need to be removed which have been approved by Council as part of a Tree Removal Permit (see Appendix B).
+There were a number of trees in the footprint area of these modular classroom buildings that have previously been removed under approval by Council as part of a Tree Removal Permit (see Appendix B).

-The new classroom building comprises four general learning areas, an open verandah areas with stair and ramp access to existing school pathway.
+The new classroom buildings comprises four general learning areas, an open verandah areas with stair and ramp access to existing school pathway.
 There are no changes proposed to vehicle access or approved traffic arrangements to the school site.